-The report was developed by the Ministry of Environment and Water and has been agreed with the following institutions - the Ministry of Education and Science, Ministry of Justice, Ministry of Health, Ministry of Agriculture, and Food and Forestry, Ministry of Economy, Ministry of Energy, Ministry of Tourism, Ministry of Transport, Information Technologies and Communications, Ministry of Regional Development and Public Works and National Statistics Institute.
+The report was developed by the Ministry of Environment and Water and was coordinated with the following public authorities: Ministry of Education and Science, Ministry of Justice, Ministry of e-Government, Ministry of Regional Development and Public Works, Ministry of Health, Ministry of Agriculture and Food, Ministry of Transport and Communications, Ministry of Economy and Industry, Ministry of Innovation and Growth, Ministry of Energy, Ministry of Interior and the National Statistical Institute.

-The report was published for public consultation on the website of the Ministry of Environment and Water for 35 days period: 02.12.2020 r. - 06.01.2021.
+The report was published for public consultations on the website of the Ministry of Environment and Water for a period of 30 days - 29.11.2024 - 30.12.2024.
+The received suggestions and comments have been reflected.